Somatic symptom disorder

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, emphasizes these points in the diagnosis of somatic symptom disorder:

-- You have one or more somatic symptoms that are distressing or result in problems with your daily life
+- You have one or more somatic symptoms — for example, pain or fatigue — that are distressing or cause problems in your daily life

 - You have excessive and persistent thoughts about the seriousness of your symptoms, you have a persistently high level of anxiety about your health or symptoms, or you devote too much time and energy to your symptoms or health concerns